amt8u/hugo-blog/trying-ventoy.md

 # Drive temperature
 This is just an observation.
 I am not sure if its really an issue.
 Since there is continuous read/write to the USB drive, it becomes quite hot sometimes.
 Maybe not a good thing for a USB drive, but nevertheless I am gonna play with it.

+# Results
+For me persistence worked flawlessly.
+I didn't had any issues while booting too.
+Will try out more distros as and when I get time.

+**Update on 28 feb 2021**

+A few issues that I encountered while using Ventoy.

+* **Adding ISO** - You need a different working system to add/update ventoy config.
+You cannot add new ISOs when you are booted in from Ventoy.

+* **using exFAT** - While using an exFAT partition seems to be a good idea as of now.
+You get the best compatibility across Linux and windows but somehow many distros yet not support exFAT repairing.
+Somehow I had a bad sector in the *ISO* directory where all the images are placed.
+Because of this the directory was not accessible and I was getting "Unknown file IO error" on entering the directory.
+Reading about the error, it seems that the only way to fix a broken exFAT partition is to repair it using Windows. `fscsk` just reports errors but couldn't fix them.

+Puppy linux couldn't read the directory
+Linux mint could but was not able to fix the errors

+Finally I had to install Ubuntu on a different drive and then deleted the corrupt file.
+I also noticed that there is a `Trash` directory which keeps the deleted files.
+It was taking huge space because I deleted many persistence files earlier.

+> End